HubSpot Workflows vs Sequences: Email Automation Guide

 Measurement also needs clarity.
 Sequences are judged by replies, meetings, and movement through the deal pipeline.
 Workflows are measured by open rates, click rates, goal completion, and conversion progress.
 Mixing those metrics muddies decision-making.

-Here’s the key: Every workflow should have a purpose.
+Core rule: Every workflow should have a purpose.
 If you can’t clearly state its objective, it doesn’t belong in your system yet.

 When workflows and sequences are used correctly, HubSpot stops feeling overwhelming.
 You get cleaner handoffs, faster cycles, and fewer fires to put out.
 More importantly, your outreach starts matching how people actually expect to be communicated with, which is where trust, momentum, and revenue all begin.